Equity Navigator: A case study in designing for empowerment

 As the Lead UX Designer, I was responsible for:

-UX writing: Crafted clear and empathetic language to guide users throughout the app.
+UX Writing: Composed clear and empathetic language to guide users throughout the app.

 Key features

-Location-based guidance: Automatically provides users with legal information relevant to their state or region.
+Location-based guidance: Provides users with legal information relevant to their state or region.

 Offline access: Allows users to download essential guides for use without internet connectivity.